wenhoujx/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 Any property that cannot be auto-converted, or edge properties are also returned in case you need want to manually put them into the `Data/HeteroData` objects.

-**Colab Demonstrations**
+**Colab Demonstrations:**
-Here are 2 Colab notebooks that you can play around with to see how you can develp graph learning pipelines using Kùzu as your GDBMSs:
+Here are 2 Colab notebooks that you can play around with to see how you can develop graph learning pipelines using Kùzu as your GDBMSs:
 1. [Node property prediction](https://colab.research.google.com/drive/1fzcwBwTY-M19p7OOTIaynfgHFcAQo9NK?usp=sharing#scrollTo=nyXPXQ2dMesl)
 2. [Link prediction](https://colab.research.google.com/drive/1QdX7CDdajIAb04lqaO5PfJlpKG-ljG28?usp=sharing#scrollTo=KIZPfDBkVJSB)